-If you die while the policy is in effect, the insurer pays The Death Benefit to your beneficiaries.
-If you outlive the policy, you will not receive a payout.
+If you die while the policy is in effect, the insurer sends the payout to your beneficiaries.
+If you outlive the policy, you will not receive a life insurance payout.

-Most Term life insurance policies also let you convert your Term policy into a Permanent one without any underwriting.
+Most Term life insurance policies also let you convert your Term policy into a Permanent one without any medical exam.
 Naturally, the new premium will be higher, in part because you are now older, and in part, because Permanent life insurance is more expensive.

-Reasons to buy a Term life policy include:
+Reasons to buy a Term life insurance policy include:

 - You want to secure your family’s future.